-This section meets the LWCF requirements for an implementation plan.
+This section intends to meet the LWCF requirements for an implementation plan.
 Additionally, LWCF applications will be rated partially by their ties to these themes and issues through the Open Project Selection Process (see Appendix B).

 SCORP Focus Areas 2023-2028